cincodemayo11/git-pusher/README.md

 # PREP WORK

-0. Install the expect, a small (<1mb) scripting language that's used to automate interactive applications.
+0. Install expect, a small (<1mb) scripting language that's used to automate interactive applications.
 It is required for this script to work
      * Ubuntu/Debian :

      ```sudo apt-get install expect```